T-Almeida/tensorflow-keras-multidimensional-rnn/README.md

 #### Note: This code is offered without any warranty and was developed as a way to learn the new version of tensorflow 2.0.
 Finally, any contributions are welcome

 ## TL; DR: What is currently implemented/working?
+  * two-dimensional loop with 3 states (left, top, diagonal)
-  * Spatial-GRU or 2D-GRU (kinda works, need more testing)
+  * Spatial-GRU or 2D-GRU (kinda works, need more testing) (article: arXiv:1604.04378)

 # Table of contents